 Streaming speech recognition

-For example, as soon as the user starts talking to Yandex.Station, the speaker begins transmitting the speech to the server for recognition.
-The server processes the data and returns the intermediate and final results of each utterance recognition.
-The intermediate results are used for showing the user the progress of speech recognition.
-Once the final results are available, Yandex.Station performs the requested action, such as playing a movie.
+Voice assistants and smart speakers work using this recognition mode.
+When you activate the assistant, it starts transmitting speech to the server for recognition.
+The server processes the data and returns the intermediate and final recognition results of each utterance.
+The intermediate results are used to show the recognition progress.
+After the final results, the assistant performs an action, such as playing music or calling another person.

 Using the service

-See examples of client applications on Example uses for Streaming Recognition API v2.
-See the gRPC documentation for detailed instructions on how to generate interfaces and deploy client apps for various programming languages.
+See also the gRPC documentation for detailed instructions on how to generate interfaces and implement client apps in various programming languages.

 Authorization in the service

-In each recognition result message, the server returns one or more speech fragments that it managed to recognize during this period (
+In each recognition result message (StreamingResponse or StreamingRecognitionResponse), the SpeechKit server returns one or more speech fragments that it recognized during this period (

 chunks).
 A list of recognized text alternatives is specified for each speech fragment (